Grimo0/dungeonScroller/README.md

 - First you can follow points 1 to 5 of this tutorial from *Sébastien Bénard* : https://deepnight.net/tutorial/a-quick-guide-to-installing-haxe/
 - Download it into your local repository or fork this project then clone yours
-- Open the root folder with vscodex
+- Open the root folder with vscode
 - Press F1 then `Haxe: select configuration` and select hl.debug.hxml
 - Press F5 to launch the game in debug or use the command bar buttons (see below)